gyakoo/simutils/README.md

 # Why single file headers?

 Citing <a href="https://github.com/nothings/stb/blob/master/README.md">nothings/stb</a>:
-Windows doesn't have standard directories where libraries live.
-That makes deploying libraries in Windows a lot more painful than open source developers on Unix-derivates generally realize.
-(It also makes library dependencies a lot worse in Windows.)

-There's also a common problem in Windows where a library was built against a different version of the runtime library, which causes link conflicts and confusion.
-Shipping the libs as headers means you normally just compile them straight into your project without making libraries, thus sidestepping that problem.

 Making them a single file makes it very easy to just drop them into a project that needs them.
 (Of course you can